OverRam/Tic-Tac-Toe_with_AI/README.md

-Game Tic Tac Toe with AI
+Game Tic Tac Toe with the minmax algorithm